JohhnMag0/2fa-php/README.md

 echo $y->OTP('hello');
 ```

-If you want to modify the token that will be generate will can adjust some variables:
+If you want to modify the token that will be generate you can adjust some variables:

 ```
 $x = new TOTP();